WICG/scheduling-apis/explainers/prioritized-task-scheduling.md

 ### `scheduler.yield()`

+**WARNING: This section is out of date.** The API no longer supports directly specifying the priority and abort behavior, but rather inherits this state from the current task.
+See https://wicg.github.io/scheduling-apis/#dom-scheduler-yield for the up-to-date API and behavior.

 (See also the [separate `scheduler.yield()` explainer](./yield-and-continuation.md)).

 `scheduler.yield()` can be used in any context to yield to the event loop by awaiting the promise it